chazzka/clanekcathedral/clanek.md

 #### Local outlier factor
 Local Outlier Factor is a neighborhood-based algorithm.
 It first calculates the reachability matrix by calculating the reachability distances as in the k-nearest neighborhood.
 For each new datapoint a new reachability distance is calculated.
 If the distance is higher than some threshold, the datapoint is an outlier.
+This is perfect for novelty detection, since we can calculate the average distance on the regular datapoints and observe its value on the later provided datapoints.

 #### setting the right parameters
 Oba ty algoritmy maji furu parametrů, které musíme nastavit